yang-liu16/seminar/index.md

 <b>Nov</b>

 <details>
-      <summary><u><b>Nov 23: Zachary John Van Oosten (University of Waterloo)  </b></u></summary>
+      <summary><u><b>Nov 30: Qinyu Wu (University of Waterloo)  </b></u></summary>
         <ol>
           <blockquote>
-            <p><b> Title: Coherent Extensions </b></p>
+            <p><b> Title: Model Aggregation for Risk Evaluation and Robust Optimization </b></p>
-            <p><b> Speaker: Zachary John Van Oosten (PhD Student, University of Waterloo) </b></p>
+            <p><b> Speaker: Qinyu Wu (Postdoc Fellow, University of Waterloo) </b></p>
-            <p><b> Time:  14:00 - 15:30 pm, Nov 23, 2023 (Thu) </b></p>
+            <p><b> Time:  14:00 - 15:30 pm, Nov 30, 2023 (Thu) </b></p>
             <p><b> Location: M3 3127 </b></p>
-            <p><b> Abstract: In this talk, I will discuss some preliminary results on extending coherent risk measures defined on the subspace of random variables that are measurable with respect to a coarser-sigma-algebra.
-These extensions will be called coherent extensions and this concept is motivated by my earlier project on partially law-invariant coherent risk measures.
-I will include some questions I am currently working on and a brief description of what I hope to get out of the project.
+            <p><b> Abstract: We introduce a new approach for prudent risk evaluation based on stochastic dominance, which will be called the model aggregation (MA) approach.
+In contrast to the classic worst-case risk (WR) approach, the MA approach produces not only a robust value of risk evaluation but also a robust distributional model, independent of any specific risk measure.
+The MA risk evaluation can be computed through explicit formulas in the lattice theory of stochastic dominance, and under some standard assumptions, the MA robust optimization admits a convex-program reformulation.
+The MA approach for Wasserstein and mean-variance uncertainty sets admits explicit formulas for the obtained robust models.
+Via an equivalence property between the MA and the WR approaches, new axiomatic characterizations are obtained for the Value-at-Risk (VaR) and the Expected Shortfall (ES, also known as CVaR).
+The new approach is illustrated with various risk measures and examples from portfolio optimization.
    </b></p>
           </blockquote>
         </ol>